Language revitalization: Africa

 The Coptic language began its decline when Arabic became the predominant language in Egypt.
 Pope Shenouda III established the Coptic Language Institute in December 1976 in Saint Mark's Coptic Orthodox Cathedral in Cairo for the purpose of reviving the Coptic language.

-Ge’ez, or Classical Ethiopic, is largely used within a liturgical context by the Ethiopian Orthodox Tewahedo Church and the Eritrean Orthodox Tewahedo Church.
+Ge'ez, or Classical Ethiopic, is largely used within a liturgical context by the Ethiopian Orthodox Tewahedo Church and the Eritrean Orthodox Tewahedo Church.
 Once the principal language of the Axumite Empire, the language was often used as a lingua franca until the 16th century where spoken languages such as Amharic began to take its place.
-There are modern revivalist movements to revive the use of Ge’ez as a literary and spoken language.
+There are modern revivalist movements to revive the use of Ge'ez as a literary and spoken language.

-Americas

 North America

+Widespread use of Native American languages was significantly reduced by the U.S. government through mandated cultural assimilation in boarding schools where indigenous children were punished for using their native language.
 In recent years, a growing number of Native American tribes have been trying to revitalize their languages.
 For example, there are apps (including phrases, word lists and dictionaries) in many Native languages including Cree, Cherokee, Chickasaw, Lakota, Ojibwe, Oneida, Massachusett, Navajo, Halq'emeylem, Gwych'in, and Lushootseed.